BNLNPPS/swf-data-agent/README.md

 * It sends messages to the _swf-processing-agent_ for data processing and to the _swf-fastmon-agent_ to signal new STF availability.
 * It will eventually also have a 'watcher' role to identify and report stalls or anomalies.

-## Data Transport

-The agent does not normally actuates the data transfer by itself.
+* The agent does not actuate the data transfer by itself.
 It instead relies on Rucio for that function, and Rucio in turn operates the **FTS** system to move data.
-The transport layer for the FTS is **XRootD**.
+As en example, all modes of replication of the data to multiple RSEs depend on the FTS operability.
+More information of Rucio is presented below.

 ## Rucio

-### The Client
+### The Client - setup
 Useful information for setting up the components such as Rucio can be found in the [Startup Guide for NP PanDA & Rucio at BNL](https://docs.google.com/document/d/1zxtpDb44yNmd3qMW6CS7bXCtqZk-li2gPwIwnBfMNNI/edit?tab=t.0).